Simple Modal Types for Functional Reactive Programming: Metatheory

 \section{Metatheory}

-In this section, we give an overview of how we have proved the main results presented in section~\ref{sec:results}.
-The complete formalisation of these proofs in Lean can be found in the supplementary material to this paper~\citep{supplementary}.
-The three main theorems we prove are Theorem~\ref{thm:productivity} (productivity), Theorem~\ref{thm:preservation} (type preservation), and Theorem~\ref{thm:causality} (causality), while the absence of space leaks follows by definition of the operational semantics and Theorem~\ref{thm:productivity}.
+In this section, we give an overview of how we have proved the main results presented in section~\ref{sec:results} as well as the timing correspondence \eqref{eq:ticked-clock-correspondence}.
+The complete formalisation of these proofs in Lean can be found in the \ifanon supplementary material to this article. \else supplementary material to this article~\citep{supplementary}. \fi The three main theorems we prove are Theorem~\ref{thm:productivity} (productivity), Theorem~\ref{thm:preservation} (type preservation), and Theorem~\ref{thm:causality} (causality), while the absence of space leaks follows by definition of the operational semantics and Theorem~\ref{thm:productivity}.